1truong9song9hiep8/english-notes/C01N02-Pronouns.md

     d. mine

     13. Is that Mary over there?
-Yes, that’s
+Yes, that's

     a. her